June In The Vegie Patch + Greenhouse

 broccoli shoots - such a useful harvest

-Whenever you go out to harvest, remove old ratty leaves and thin out older branches by cutting them right off where they meet the stem.
+Keep broccoli in good shape by removing old ratty leaves and older branches – cut them off where they meet the stem.
 This opens the plant to light and air, keeps it stocky and stimulates fresh, green productive shoots.
-In this way you can keep broccoli plants going for years.
+You can keep broccoli plants going for ages in this way.

 Leeks